Skip to Main Navigation | Skip to Content

 Warrensburg, MO 64093

-A student may request an official UCM transcript online through MyCentral, in person, or by mail, or by email, or fax using our pdf order form.
-The Registrar’s Office cannot accept transcript requests by telephone.
-The usual turn around time for transcript requests is 24 business hours once your request is received.
+The Registrar's Office cannot accept transcript orders by telephone.
+The usual turnaround time for transcript orders is 24 business hours once your order is received.
 A hold on your record may prevent the release of transcripts.

 UCM sends official transcripts via paper mail, fax, and e-mailed pdf*.
 Please note, some institutions will not consider a faxed or pdf transcript official.
 Please check with the receiver prior to placing your transcript order.

-Mailed and e-mailed (PDF) transcripts are $5 per copy.
-Transcripts can be faxed within the United States for $10 per copy.
+Transcripts are $10 per copy ($15 if mailed outside of the U.S.).
 Transcripts cannot be faxed outside the United States.
 Faxed and e-mailed transcripts may not be considered official by the receiving institution.
 Please check with them before placing your order for a faxed or e-mailed transcript (see information above regarding the two types of pdf transcripts).
 Payment can be made via check (made payable to UCM), cash, or credit/debit card (Visa, Master Card, or Discover).
 Transcripts will not be processed until payment is received.
 Transcripts sent to UCM departments/offices (via campus mail) for use on campus are free of charge and should not be requested online (the online request requires payment).
 Students who need a transcript sent to another office at UCM may make this request by e-mailing email@example.com from their student e-mail account.

-The preferred and fastest method for requesting a mailed or faxed transcript is online via MyCentral.
-Requests for PDF e-mailed transcripts or mailed transcripts outside of the U.S. may not be taken online.
-Online transcript requests require that you log into MyCentral with your 700# (student number) and password.
+The preferred and fastest method for ordering an official transcript is online via MyCentral.
+Online transcript orders require that you log into MyCentral with your 700# (student number) and password.
 (Note –If you graduated or attended UCM before 1981 you cannot use our online transcript system.
 Please see the instructions below for mailing or faxing your request.)

 In person transcript requests can be made in the Office of the Registrar and Student Records (WDE 1000).
 One form of photo ID is required.
 In-person transcript services are available between the hours of 8:00 a.m. - 5:00 p.m. during Fall and Spring semesters (August-May) and from 7:30 a.m. to 4:30 p.m. during Summer semester (May-August).